 I am very excited about the career that lays before me.
 I love seeing the look on a child's face when he or she finally gets it.
 That "light bulb" moment always makes me smile.
 It is more rewarding than I can possibly describe.
 Teaching is a calling I was glad to receive, and I am thankful for the blessings that come with working with children.
 I hope this site helps in some way, and I thank-you for stopping by.

 Joshwa Wang (Technical Consultant)

 Hi!
 I co-founded this site with Lori and deal with the technical issues that arise from time to time.
 This summer, I'm looking to redesign the layout of this website and expand what we have here so that other teachers can take advantage of what we have available, and I hope to explore an improved way to get your comments about how we can improve this website.

 A little about me...
 I graduated from college in 2007 with a degree in mechanical engineering.
-Currently, I am pursuing a JD and learning about all the ways that laws influence the decisions we make as a society.
+Currently, I am learning about all the ways that laws influence the decisions we make as a society.
 Like Lori, I grew up in Dickson County and am a proud product of the dedicated teachers there.
 I firmly believe that all students, at a minimum, should receive a high quality K-12 education and that our website strives to meet that goal.

 My personal interests include traveling, entrepreneurship, and learning how to utilize technology to make education accessible to everyone.
 Please email us anytime with suggestions you have!